 The idea of sales enablement is thrown around a lot in sales these days but don't stress if you're still a little confused by it.
 Is it just another industry buzzword or is there some substance behind it, delivering real benefits to your sales team and business development?
-We tackle sales enablement and why it's become such an important factor for every successful sales team.
+We tackle sales enablement and why it's an important factor for every successful sales team.

 What is Sales Enablement?